Note: information on this page refers to Ceylon 1.2, not to the current release.

 }

-Ceylon doesn't yet support destructuring in the case
+Ceylon doesn't yet support destructuring in the cases of a switch,

 but that's something that will definitely be added to a future release